Concerns about coronavirus (COVID-19)?

-Some elective surgeries, non-essential medical, surgical, and dental procedures, my be re-scheduled.
-If you have a procedure scheduled or need to schedule a procedure, please call your provider's office for the latest information.
+Some elective surgeries, non-essential medical, surgical, and dental procedures, may be re-scheduled.
+If you have a procedure scheduled or need to schedule a procedure, please call your doctor's office for the latest information.

 Members are encouraged to fill their maintenance prescriptions through OptumRx's mail order program.
 This not only avoids you having to wait in line at the pharmacy during the COVID-19 outbreak, but it can give you up to a 90-day supply of your medication and may also save you money.
 To sign up for mail order, contact OptumRx at 844.568.4150 or 855.505.8110 for CalPERS members.